onfido/onfido-sdk-ui/README.md

 ## Overview

-This SDK provides a set of components for JavaScript applications to allow capturing of identity documents and face photos for the purpose of identity verification.
+aThis SDK provides a set of components for JavaScript applications to allow capturing of identity documents and face photos for the purpose of identity verification.
 The SDK offers a number of benefits to help you create the best onboarding / identity verification experience for your customers:

 - Carefully designed UI to guide your customers through the entire photo-capturing process
 - Modular design to help you seamlessly integrate the photo-capturing process into your application flow